-Unlike some other toilet testing organizations, MaP testing protocols and processes are entirely transparent.
-Our Version 5 test protocol is not "secret" nor does it use test materials (test media) that have no relationship to the "real" demands upon a toilet fixture.
+Unlike some other toilet testing organizations, MaP testing protocol and processes are entirely transparent.
+Our Version 6 test protocol is not "secret" nor does it use test materials (test media) that have no relationship to the "real" demands upon a toilet fixture.
 MaP tests use soybean paste and toilet paper as a close replicate of the "real world".

 TO PURCHASE THE MaP-APPROVED SOYBEAN PASTE, CONTACT:

 All MaP-qualified laboratories use consistent methodology to test every toilet to failure.
-Click here to view the Version 5 MaP Testing Protocol that all MaP-qualified laboratories are required to follow.
-The Version 5 MaP Testing Protocol and Other Requirements was effective on May 1, 2013.
-This new version incorporates the key provisions of the LADWP SPS that were previously handled separately, including flush volume adjustability and the requirement for a pilot-type fill valve for tank-type toilets.
+Click here to view the Version 6 MaP Testing Protocol that all MaP-qualified laboratories are required to follow.
+The Version 6 MaP Testing Protocol was effective on July 1, 2016.
+This new version incorporates minor changes to bring the test protocol into agreement with ASME/CSA national product standard.

 For the complete library of key information related to MaP Testing, use these links:

 MaP Version 4 Test Protocol

 MaP Version 5 Test Protocol and Other Requirements

 MaP Terms and Conditions

 Below is photodocumentation of MaP testing procedures from soybean paste development and testing, through distribution.

 Soybean paste mixing and production for use in MaP testing.